sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No problems.*

 - **Ian:**
   - *What did you do yesterday?
-Today I finished adding the burndown chart screenshot to the readme file.
+Today I finished screenshotting the burndown chart
   - *What are you planning to do today?
-Today we will be conducting our sprint review and I am planning on helping format the readme file for submission.*
+Today I will help update the readme file for submission*
   - *Any problems?
 No issues.*

 - **Mitchell:**